Menu: Outdoor

+Digital Outdoor

+Digital Outdoor Menu Boards are used to show menus outside in high-resolution.
+They are built to withstand diverse weather conditions.

 Digital displays

 With the invention of LCD and Plasma displays, some menus have moved from a static printed model to one which can change dynamically.
 By using a flat LCD screen and a computer server, menus can be digitally displayed allowing moving images, animated effects and the ability to edit details and prices.

 For fast food restaurants, a benefit is the ability to update prices and menu items as frequently as needed, across an entire chain.
 Digital menu boards also allow restaurant owners to control the day parting of their menus, converting from a breakfast menu in the late morning.
 Some platforms support the ability allow local operators to control their own pricing while the design aesthetic is controlled by the corporate entity.
 Various software tools and hardware developments have been created for the specific purpose of managing a digital menu board system.
 Digital menu screens can also alternate between displaying the full menu and showing video commercials to promote specific dishes or menu items.